UFResearchComputing/Linux_training/non_HiPerGator.md

    1. `more propane.pdb` and  `cat propane.pdb`
    1. `head propane.pdb`    or    `head -n2 propane.pdb`
    1. `tail propane.pdb`    or    `tail -n2 propane.pdb`
-1. **Redirects**: You can redirect the output of a command to a file with the `>` character (see below for more information about STDIN, STDOUT and STDERR). *Caution: This erases the file you are redirecting to first if it exists, replacing it with the new contents.* **You can *append* to a file with `>>`**.
+1. **Redirects**: You can redirect the output of a command to a file with the "`>`" character (see below for more information about STDIN, STDOUT and STDERR).

+   >***Caution**: Redirection with "`>`" first erases the file you are redirecting to if it exists, replacing it with the new contents.* **You can *append* to a file with "`>>`"**.

-   1. As an example, we can get the lengths, in number of lines, of all the files ending in `.pdb` using the wildcard `*` and redirect the output to a file: `wc -l *.pdb > lengths.txt`
+   1. As an example, we can get the lengths, in number of lines, of all the files ending in "`.pdb`" using the wildcard "`*`" and redirect the output to a file: `wc -l *.pdb > lengths.txt`
    1. Let’s see what this file looks like: `cat lengths.txt`
    > Wildcard expansion (e.g. `*.pdb`) is a convenient way to operate on a list of files matching some characteristic: e.g. having the `.pdb` ending, starting with "p" (`p*`), etc. The wildcard is evaluated and the list of matching files is passed into the command.
 1. **Sorting**: We might want the lengths sorted: `sort -n lengths.txt`
    1. What happens without the `-n`?

-1. `Pipes`: We can connect commands together by piping the output from one command into the input for the next command using the vertical bar character "`|`":
+1. **Pipes**: We can connect commands together by piping the output from one command into the input for the next command using the vertical bar character "`|`":
-   >The pipe character, "`|`", is typically located above the Enter-key on your keyboard with the "`\`" and is accessed with the Shift-key
+   >The pipe character, "`|`", is typically located above the Enter-key on US keyboards with the "`\`" and is accessed with the Shift-key
    1. `wc -l *.pdb | sort -n > lengths.txt`
    1. Or if we only want to know the shortest file: `wc -l *.pdb | sort -n | head -n1`
    > **Why this works**: Most Linux programs can take input from what is called "standard in", often abbreviated as "STDIN".
-In addition, they typically have *two* output streams, "standard out", "STDOUT", and "standard error", "STDERR"--both of which print to the screen by default, but can be redirected as we saw above (in fact we only redirect STDOUT with the `>`; any STDERR would still print to the screen).
+In addition, they typically have *two* output streams, "standard out", "STDOUT", and "standard error", "STDERR"--both of which print to the screen by default, but can be redirected as we saw above (in fact we only redirect STDOUT with the "`>`"; any STDERR would still print to the screen).
    >
    > So, while you can run a command like `wc -l propane.pdb`, you can also get the same result by running the `cat` command and "piping" the STDOUT of that to the STDIN of `wc`: `cat propane.pdb | wc -l`.
 Similarly, you can keep piping commands connecting the output of one command to the input for the next command.
-1. **`grep`**: We can search for text using grep:
+1. **grep**: We can search for text using `grep`:
    1. `grep ATOM propane.pdb`
 1. *`awk:`* `awk` can do a lot, but one thing it’s good it is pulling out columns from files, in this case the 3rd column:
    1. `grep ATOM propane.pdb | awk '{print $3}'`
-1. *`uniq`*: `uniq` is a command to find unique entries in a **sorted** list:
+1. **uniq**: `uniq` is a command to find unique entries in a **sorted** list:
    `grep ATOM propane.pdb | awk '{print $3}' | sort | uniq`
 1. **Loops**: One of the great things about the command line is the ability to automate repetitive tasks.
 Let’s say we want to verify that all our molecules are hydrocarbons (made up of only C and H atoms).
 Below is what the loop looks like neatly spaced out as if it were in a script: